memfault/interrupt/_drafts/device-logging.md

   <img width="850" src="{% img_url blog-device-logging/logging-package-install-context.png %}" alt="Package Install contextualized example" />
 </p>

-Once we've collected enough data, we can plot all the logs as events on a timeline, which allows us to make correlations instantly that we'd have so much more trouble from just reading.
+Once we've collected enough data, we can plot all the logs as events on a timeline, which allows us to make correlations instantly that we'd have to read logs to maybe get.
+In the above example, we can see the package installation correlated to doze being disabled, an app being foregrounded, and a drop in battery voltage, all correlations we can make instantaneously.

 If this sounds familiar, this is pitch for Memfault!
 Instead of reading logs, we can acquire a lot of the same data that the log would have produced, and then display it on a browsable timeline in extremely high resolution.